Tutorial: Configure SSO between Microsoft Entra ID and F5’s BIG-IP Easy Button for header-based SSO

 Additional User Attributes

 In the Additional User Attributes tab, you can enable session augmentation required by a variety of distributed systems such as Oracle, SAP, and other JAVA based implementations requiring attributes stored in other directories.
-Attributes fetched from an LDAP source can then be injected as additional SSO headers to further control access based on roles, Partner IDs, etc.
+Attributes fetched from an LDAP source can then be injected as additional SSO headers to further control access based on roles, Partner IDs, and so on.

 Note